tilt-dev/tilt.build/blog/_posts/2021-09-13-docker-does-not-mean-slow.md

 There are _lots_ of guides out there about speeding up your Docker image builds.
 (Some of them are even written by folks other than ourselves!)

-This blog post isn't comprehensive, but focuses on a couple of oft-neglected and lesser-known techniques.
+This blog post isn't comprehensive but instead focuses on a couple of oft-neglected and lesser-known techniques.

 First, we'll cover some common pitfalls that `.dockerignore` can help you avoid.
 Then we'll look at `cache` mounts that let you re-use files between builds even after layers have been invalidated.

-Now's a good time to grab a coffee: we're going to dive in head-first!
+Now's a good time to grab a coffee: we're going to dive in head-first! ☕️

 ### Create & Tune Your `.dockerignore`
-[`.dockerignore`][dockerignore] is analogous to `.gitignore`, but instead of excluding files to commit, it excludes files from the image build context.
+Docker supports a special [`.dockerignore`][dockerignore] file, which excludes files from the image build context based on file patterns.
+For example, the pattern `**/*.tmp` will ignore any files with the `.tmp` extension at the root build context directory and any of its subdirectories, recursively.

+You might be familiar with `.gitignore`, which excludes files from being committed to your repo.
+A common misconception is that `.dockerignore` is **additive** with `.gitignore`, but Docker does NOT use `.gitignore`!
+(Additionally, while they look very similar, the file glob pattern syntax differs between them.)

-There are two big reasons an untuned `.dockerignore` file can result in performance woes: unnecessary layer cache invalidation and increased Docker context size.
+There are two big reasons an un-tuned `.dockerignore` file can result in performance woes: unnecessary layer cache invalidation and increased Docker context size.

 #### Unnecessary Layer Cache Invalidation
 Unnecessary layer cache invalidation can happen when **unused** files are added to an image.